HiralHirpara/online-bookstore/README.md

   2. Add new books to the catalog
   3. Update existing book details
   4. Delete books from the catalog
+  5. User-friendly interface built with JSP and Servlets

 ### Technologies Used-